(pseud. of Adele Kay Maritano), ©1967

 “If one’s vibrations are in tune with the infinitude, there are no insurmountable obstacles.”

-The problem with an author like Jane Converse, who has written many, many VNRNs – this is the tenth book of her I have reviewed – is that you just can’t always be at the top of your game, but you’re always held to your highest mark.
+The problem with an author like Jane Converse, who has written many, many VNRNs – this is the tenth book of hers I have reviewed – is that you just can’t always be at the top of your game, but you’re always held to your highest mark.
 Jane’s highest, which would be (and faithful readers know what I’m going to say) Surf Safari Nurse, is a good mile or two above Cinderella Nurse.
 This book is not her worst, but I can’t help feel especially disappointed, since I know what she is capable of.

 At book’s open, we have something very unusual in our heroine – a widow!
 With a three-year-old son, Timmy!
 Rita had fallen in love with Glenn Seabrook, a medical student, who takes the typical attitude of male medical students in love: “Do you think I’m going to let you support me?” he asks her.
 “It might be a good arrangement for some lush who’s looking for a meal ticket.
 Not me.”
 “What difference did money make when two people were genuinely in love?” she asks him, as all the other nurses ask their medical student boyfriends, but he, like all the others, will have none of it.
 Dumb guys.

-But it’s not just Timmy that Rita has to worry about.
+As a single mom, it’s not just Timmy that Rita has to worry about.
 There’s her good-for-nothing kid sister, Nadine, who is ostensibly studying to be a nurse but seems more interested in shopping for new dresses on Rita’s paycheck than going to class.
-Rita’s mother, a widow herself, has gone in heavy for the psychic scene, and spends what little is left of Rita’s money on tarot card readers and Ouija boards.
+Rita’s mother, a widow herself, has gone in heavy for the psychic scene, and spends what little is left of Rita’s money on tarot readers and Ouija boards.
 Neither of these two ladies has acquired any experience with holding a mop, much less a job, so it falls to Rita to clean and cook when she gets home from work.
 It is her role as the uncomplaining nanny for all these people that earns her the nickname Cinderella, given to her by Glenn before they split up, and which adds additional heat to Glenn’s insistence that he won’t be a sponge, too.

 And now the book starts.
 Glenn is back in town, a surgical resident working with the esteemed brain surgeon Dr. Lester Wyman.
 But after seeing that Rita is no less a dishrag than she ever was, he turns to feistier nurses to keep him company.
 Then little Timmy, while under the care of his grandmother, sneaks out of the house and takes quite a tumble, knocking himself unconscious and fracturing his skull.
 Dr. Wyman operates, foots the bill, and starts seeing Rita and talking marriage.
 She agrees – but then she finds out that he believes it to be “axiomatic that a surgeon couldn’t keep operating without a steady supply of alcohol to sustain his nerves.”
 And rumors are flying around the hospital that it wasn’t Dr. Wyman who operated on Timmy at all, but sober Glenn, when Dr. Wyman, shaking with the DTs, drops a scalpel, and then stoops to pick it up … though I’m not sure that readers unfamiliar with the OR will understand the horror and italics this statement is expressed in.
 The sterile field of the operation is absolutely inviolate, and deliberately touching something that isn’t sterile during a surgery, or apparently intending to use a dirty scalpel, is, shall we say, frowned upon.